samorth/dyca_biomechanics/README.md

 # Dyca Biomechanics

-Accompanying repository for the work “Applying Dynamical Component Analysis to Gait Data - A Methodological Guide”.
+Accompanying repository for the work “Applying Dynamical Component Analysis to Marker-Based Gait Data - A Methodological Guide”.

 The code base is listed above.